 Cuckoo clocks and glass blowing, straw braiding and wine-making.
 Velvety hills and forested peaks, mountain lakes and dense conifers.
 The Black Forest is home to Europe’s biggest wine cellar, the source of the River Danube, and one of the greenest cities in the world.

+Take a school trip to the Black Forest for an authentic portrait of traditional Germany.
 Tour the colourful streets of Freiburg and visit the red tower of Freiburg Münster.
 Take a cable car up to Schauinsland Mountain for a bird’s eye view of the Black Forest and a glimpse of the Swiss Alps.
 Discover what makes Baden-Baden so alluring, as you browse the elegant boutiques and watch a concert in the Kurhaus.
 Explore traditional crafts at the bake-houses and saw mills in Gutach, or learn how to make clocks in Triberg.
 Nip across to France and visit Strasbourg, or hop over to Switzerland to appreciate the architecture of Basel.
 Let your hair down at Europa Park as you ride the rollercoasters and watch a Shakespearian play.

 Black Forest Image Gallery

-Below is a sample of excursions Equity can organise for your trip to the the Black Forest - for subject specific excursions have a look at the
+Below is a sample of excursions Equity can organise for your school trip to the the Black Forest - for subject specific excursions have a look at the

 recommended educational trips for the Black Forest